Pan Cheng-tsung: 2019

 On 21 April 2019, Pan earned his first PGA Tour victory at the RBC Heritage on Hilton Head Island, South Carolina.
 He became the second Taiwanese golfer to win on the PGA Tour after Chen Tze-chung who won at the 1987 Los Angeles Open.

 In December 2019, Pan played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Pan went 2–1–0 and lost his Sunday singles match against Patrick Reed.

 2020

-Pan spent the year on the PGA Tour, with the highlight being a tie for 7th in the 2020 Masters Tournament, his first appearance at the Augusta, including a final round of 68 (−4).
+Pan spent the year on the PGA Tour, with the highlight being a tie for 7th in the 2020 Masters Tournament, his first appearance at Augusta, including a final round of 68 (−4).
 Pan took advantage of the opportunity, trying all the sandwiches at the clubhouse, declaring the egg salad sandwich his favorite.

 2021

 In August 2021, Pan earned a bronze medal in the 2020 Olympics.
 He finished on −15, despite shooting +3 in round 1.
 He defeated 6 other players in the bronze medal tiebreaker, securing the medal with a par on the fourth extra hole.